Eligarf/stealthy/README.md

 Stealthy will not automatically remove the Hidden effect - the dnd5e [Skulker](https://www.dndbeyond.com/feats/skulker) feat demonstrates why removing Hidden gets complicated without heavier automation support provided by modules like the excellent [Midi-QOL](https://foundryvtt.com/packages/midi-qol) which handles this for my games.
 I suggest [DFreds Effects Panel](https://foundryvtt.com/packages/dfreds-effects-panel) as an easier way to manually remove it, especially for low automation level games.

 ## Visibility changes are only reflected on token updates
 The visibility results are cached, so changes in visibility brought about by making skill checks, adjusting the result values manually, or removing the Spot/Hidden effects don't immediately change the visible state.
-This means sometimes you have force a token update by moving the token or selecting a different token.
+A visibility refresh is done whenever the perception skill is rolled or changed, but sometimes you will still have force a token update by moving or selecting a different token.

 # Required modules
 * [lib-wrapper](https://foundryvtt.com/packages/lib-wrapper)